MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/powerplatform/powerplat-overview.md

 ## Virtual entities for [!INCLUDE[prodshort](../developer/includes/prodshort.md)]

-All Open Data Protocol (OData) entities exposed through API Pages in [!INCLUDE[prodshort](../developer/includes/prodshort.md)] are available as virtual entities in Common Data Service, and therefore also in Power Platform.
+Open Data Protocol (OData) entities exposed through API Pages in [!INCLUDE[prodshort](../developer/includes/prodshort.md)] are available as virtual entities in Common Data Service, and therefore also in Power Platform.
 Makers can now build experiences in customer engagement apps with data directly from [!INCLUDE[prodshort](../developer/includes/prodshort.md)] with full CRUD capability and without copying to Common Data Service.

 ### Custom APIs